ppy/osu-wiki/news/2023/2023-07-16-osulazer-updates-july-16-2023.md

 date: 2023-07-16 12:00:00 +0000
 ---

-Nothing's better than a brand-new osu!(lazer) update on a hot summer day...
+Nothing's better than a brand-new osu!(lazer) update on a hot summer day.

 ![](/wiki/shared/news/2023-07-16-osulazer-updates-july-16-2023/banner.jpg)